 Although we recommend filtering by degree level first, you can view the list below to see which schools give the educational experience for the chemistry degree levels they offer.

-University of North Alabama is a great option for students pursuing a degree in chemistry.
+University of North Alabama is a wonderful option for students pursuing a degree in chemistry.
 Located in the small city of Florence, UNA is a public university with a moderately-sized student population.
 This university ranks 15th out of 40 colleges for overall quality in the state of Alabama.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.